chiffa/BioFlow/dev_log.rst

  - TODO: [USABILITY]: allow a fast analysis re-run by storing actual UP groups analysis in a mongo database - aka a true memoization.

- - TODO: [SANITY] Configs management:
-    - move the organism to the '~/bioflow'
-    - all the stings `+` need to be `os.path.join`.
-    - active organism is now the only thing that is saved.
-It is stored in "shelve" file inside a ".internal" directory
-    - fold in the sources for the databases into a single location, with a selector from "shelve" indicating which organims to load.
-    - create a user interface command in order to set up the environment and a saving file that allows the configs to be saved between the users.
-    - move the `online_dbs.ini`, `mouse.ini`, `yeast.ini` to the `~/bioflow/configs` and add
-    `user_configs.ini` to it to replace `user_configs.py`.

  - TODO: [USABILITY] Add an option for the user to add the location for the output in the auto-analyse